lukejbyrne/Truncation-Effect-on-Finetuning-Accuracy/README.md

 ## 3. Comparative Analysis of Truncation Direction
 Is L or R better? does it meet hypothesis from 1.?
-- llm
+- LLM
-- llm finetuned with 1 trunctated from L
+- LLM finetuned with 1 trunctated from L
-- llm finetuned with 1 trunctated from R
+- LLM finetuned with 1 trunctated from R
-- llm finetuned with 2 trunctated from L
+- LLM finetuned with 2 trunctated from L
-- llm finetuned with 2 trunctated from R
+- LLM finetuned with 2 trunctated from R
-- llm finetuned with 3 trunctated from L
+- LLM finetuned with 3 trunctated from L
-- llm finetuned with 3 trunctated from R
+- LLM finetuned with 3 trunctated from R

 **Hypothesis Testing**: This part seeks to validate initial hypotheses and provides a direct comparison that could be extremely valuable for fine-tuning strategies.
 It's well-structured for drawing clear conclusions about the best practices for data truncation.